HabitatFramework/TechnicalGuide/access/access.rst

 	The steps in this procedure are based on using Microsoft Access 2012.
 Instructions for different versions of Microsoft Access will vary depending on your version.

 1. Make sure your SQL Server service is running and the HLU Tool database is attached.

 2. Open the destination Access database in which you wish to create the linked tables.

-3. On the 'External Data' tab, in the 'Import & Link' group, click :guilabel:`ODBC Database`.
+3. On the 'External Data' tab, in the 'Import & Link' group, click :guilabel:`ODBC Database` as shown in :ref:`figALED`.

 	.. _figALED: